SwethaKey/Django/README.md

 7.Altering the model

-#This is the Bootstrap Grip concepts
+#This is the Bootstrap Grip concepts we written in the Index.html
 ----------------------------------------------------------------------------------------
 ![image](https://github.com/user-attachments/assets/cf94a774-2fb8-45c1-bc43-907de01ba213)